isaacsimmons/environment-parser/README.md

     BAZ: boolean;
 }
 ```
-Note that the "require" helpers translate into the expected type and the "get" helpers include `undefined` in their types.
+The "require" helper methods return a parser with the specified return type (e.g. `requireString()` => `string`) and the return type of the parsers returned by the "get" helper methods include undefined  (e.g. `getString()` =>  `string | undefined`).
-Any "required" parameter can have a "defaultValue" added which will be used in the case that the expected property is either not found or empty.
+Any "require" helper method can have a "defaultValue" which will be used in the case that the expected property is either not found in the environment or empty.
+Having any properties with a "required" helper method and no default value will throw an error if value isn't present in the environment.

+### Validation

+In addition to making values "required" or not, the numeric and boolean helpers come with a batch of built-in validators.
+If invalid values are passed (non-integer environment values matching a `getInt()` property key for instance) the package will raise an error.
+Boolean environment values must be one of the following:

 TODO: trim

+### Eager vs. Lazy

+Missing-value, validation, parsing, and whitespace errors

+`ENVIRONMENT_PARSER_ALL_LAZY`

+### Extensibility

+In addition to the built-in types and validators user-defined but they can all be easily overridden.
+Additional validation steps can be added to any (new or existing) helper by providing {someKey: [], someOtherKey: []}
+TODO: expose the optional/required parser helpers better?
+TODO: should they just be a separate parameter besides the "parser"? (and use that for the ReturnType<> thing?)

 ### Environment Keys